 This leaves his $23,598 age pension to cover his daily care fees of $21,075 per year (this includes the basic daily fee and the means-tested care fee) plus some personal expenses.
 His DAP is deducted from his RAD leaving Bert financially self-sufficient and keeping a $20,000 cash reserve to meet other expenses.

 Advice from a professional who is experienced in aged care can help you to make the right decisions.
-Contact our Aged Care Specialist, Melinda Hedges, at Priority1 Wealth Management Group
+Contact us, at Priority1 Wealth Management Group

 Disclaimer: The information in this article is general and does not take into account your particular circumstances.
 We recommend specific tax or legal advice be sought before any action is taken and refer to the relevant Product Disclosure Statement before investing in any product.
 Rates current to 30 June 2018.